Description

 - 9mg dose: 0.9mL = 90 units

-Administration Technique:
+Use Technique:

-Proper injection technique ensures optimal absorption:
+Proper injection technique ensures best absorption:

 - Syringe Selection: Use insulin syringes (0.5mL or 1mL with 29-31 gauge needles)